solo-io/supergloo/docs/content/reference/cli/meshctl_debug_report.md

 meshctl debug report selectively captures cluster information and logs into an archive to help diagnose problems.

+### Synopsis

+Running this command requires

+1) istioctl to be installed and accessible via your PATH.
+2) a meshctl-config-file to be passed in.
+You can configure this file by running 'meschtl cluster config'.

 ```
 meshctl debug report [flags]
 ```